Contributor: Jay Gregorio. Lesson ID: 13379

 Climate Change and Its Causes

-These changes include, but are not limited to, regions becoming drier, receiving more rain than usual, or getting colder.
+These changes include but are not limited to regions becoming drier, receiving more rain than usual, or getting colder.

 The sun's rays travel through the earth's atmosphere to reach the planet's surface and warm it up.
 Naturally, this heat is reflected off the surface and back into space, which cools the earth down.

-To better understand the factors scientists suggest cause climate change, watch Causes and Effects of Climate Change | National Geographic:
+To better understand the factors scientists suggest cause climate change, watch the video below.

 Human Impact